Wevel/ExperiarSoC/README.md

 ### verify-video-gl: Not implemented
 ### verify-core-gl: Not implemented

+# Need to do
+- Investigate why core is not actually being built
+- Write remaining tests (and fix everything until they pass)
+- Fix timing violations

-# ToDo
+# Could do
-- Get it to build
 - Flash controller
 - JTAG core management controller
 - CSRs
-- Write more tests
+- More tests
-- Fix all of the errors
+- Tile map rendering

 # Reference work and inspiration
 - [Zero to ASIC Course](https://www.zerotoasiccourse.com/): Complete course on ASIC design.
 Also has useful references and terminology definitions.